p2panda/handbook/website/docs/learn/operations.md

 We can see here that Operations are encoded as an array with a couple of fields inside which might already look familiar to us:

 1. The first field indicates the **Operation Version**.
 It helps us to understand what encoding we can expect from the following data when we receive a new Operation from somewhere.
 It is set to `1` here which is the first version.
-2. The second field indicates the **Operation Action **we already talked about before. `0` stands for CREATE, `1` for UPDATE and `2` for DELETE.
+2. The second field indicates the **Operation Action** we already talked about before. `0` stands for CREATE, `1` for UPDATE and `2` for DELETE.
 In this example we’re looking at a CREATE Operation.
 3. The third field indicates the **Schema Id** we also talked about before.
-In the example its shortened, but we can imagine that this is where we set what schema this operation wants to fulfil.
+In the example it's shortened, but we can imagine that this is where we set what schema this operation wants to fulfil.
 4. The fourth and last field here are the **Operation Fields** with the actual application data we want to publish.

 This Operation Format will be now encoded as CBOR bytes which is a well known and slim encoding format.
 This is how it would look like (bytes represented as hexadecimal numbers):